 JUDITH BRADSHAW BROWN, EdD, DIRECTOR OF EDUCATION & PUBLICITY, GRANT-WRITER, et al |

-Judith is currently retired from full-time teaching, living in Bar Harbor, Maine, with her husband, Skip Brack, where she helps run the Davistown Museum and tool business.
+Judith is currently retired from full-time teaching, living in Bar Harbor, Maine, with her husband, Skip Brack, where she helps run the Davistown Museum and the Hulls Cove Tool Barn.
 She enjoys reading, writing, making art, teaching writing and literature to two local homeschoolers, and creating and maintaining the flower gardens in the museum's Hulls Cove (Bar Harbor) sculpture gardens.

 BETH SUNDBERG OFFICE AND WEB MANAGER |